Paras-jindal1604/2D-Arrays-in-Java/README.md

         }
     }
 }

-Contributing
+### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or new examples to add.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Happy coding!